s0ld13rr/s0ld13rr.github.io/content/posts/apache-modules-persistence.md

 - **Process-level execution**: The module runs inside the web server process and doesn't reside in the public webroot, making it significantly harder to discover through simple file enumeration
 - **URL-agnostic operation**: Not tied to a specific endpoint, providing flexibility in backdoor logic implementation
-- **Stealth**: Much harder to detect through standard Apache access logs since the malicious activity occurs at the module level
+- **Stealth**: Much harder to detect through standard Apache access logs since the malicious activity occurs at the module level, but its not absolutely stealthy.
 - **Persistence**: Survives webroot cleanups and application redeployments

 This article explores these attack vectors for research purposes and does not encourage malicious activity.
 Let's dive into the technical implementation.